Liamkuo/SAIR/README.md

   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg"></a>

-> For image restoration, most existing deep learning based methods tend to overfit the training data leading to bad results when encountering unseen degradations out of the assumptions for training.
-To improve the robustness, generative adversarial network (GAN) prior based methods have been proposed, revealing a promising capability to restore photo-realistic and high-quality results.
-But these methods suffer from semantic confusion, especially on semantically significant images such as face images.
+> For image restoration, methods leveraging priors from generative models have been proposed to achieve more robust restoration, demonstrating a promising capacity to restore photorealistic and high-quality results.
+However, these methods are susceptible to semantic ambiguity, particularly with semantically relevant images such as facial images.
 In this paper, we propose a semantic-aware latent space exploration method for image restoration (SAIR).
-By explicitly modeling referenced semantics information, SAIR can consistently restore severely degraded images not only to high-resolution highly-realistic looks but also to correct semantics.
+By explicitly modeling semantics information from a given example, SAIR is able to reliably restore severely degraded images not only to high-resolution highly realistic looks but also to correct semantics.
 Quantitative and qualitative experiments collectively demonstrate the effectiveness of the proposed SAIR.
+Our code will be publicly available.
 <p align="center">
 <img src="figure/sample1.jpg" width="800px"/>
 </p>